redhat-na-ssa/dg8-workshop/README.md

 # This is the Data Grid 8.4 workshop

-The workshop can be deployed on Openshift 4.3+ cluster.
+Last tested with OpenShift 4.18
 It requires the DataGrid, Dev Spaces operators.

 ## Contributing
-Incase you find an issue; use the issues;
+In case you find an issue; use the issues;
-Incase you want to fix an issue; create a PR to the development branch
+In case you want to fix an issue; create a PR to the appropriate version branch

 ## Docs/Instructions
 After you have cloned this repo.
 Head off to the docs directory and run the runFile.sh and head of to localhost:4000 to view the documentation.

 ## Deployment
-If you are looking to deploy this workshop on Openshift 4.3:
+If you are looking to deploy this workshop on OpenShift:

 ```
 git clone https://github.com/redhat-cop/agnosticd
 ```

-Request an Openshift 4.3 Workshop from rhpds.
+Request an OpenShift cluster from rhpds.
 Once the environment is provisioned, you should receive an email with credentials and links to your environment.

 If you have generated a password less private key, you might want to do something like this: